justinthelaw/in-progress/README.md

 ## Installation

+### Set-up Script

+- To automate the updating of all configuration files, a bash script named `setup.sh` has been provided.

+- Run `chmod +x scripts/[insert scropt name].sh` to give permission for a bash script to run.

+- The `setup.sh` script does the following:

+  - Moves a copy of the .env file to the client folder and appends "REACT_APP\_" to the front of all variables.
+  - Moves a copy of the .env file to the server folder

 ### Docker

 1. Go to the config folder and modify the .env.example file using the [format in this README](#Environment-Variables) and the format in the provided .env.example file.
 Delete the ".example" extension from the .env filename before running the application.

-2. Run `config/setup.sh` to copy over `.env` over to the React application directory and prepend `REACT_APP` to each environment variable.
+2. Start your Docker application

+3. Run `scripts/setup.sh`

-3. Run `docker-compose --env-file ./config/.env up --build` and using your browser, proceed to the address and port for the client as specified in your .env file (e.g. http://localhost:3000).
+4. Run `docker-compose --env-file ./config/.env up --build` and using your browser, proceed to the address and port for the client as specified in your .env file (e.g. http://localhost:3000).

-4. To access the server, proceed to the address and port for the server as specified in your .env file (e.g. http://localhost:8080)
+5. To access the server, proceed to the address and port for the server as specified in your .env file (e.g. http://localhost:8080)

 ### Source Code

 1. Modify the .env.example file using the format commented within the .env.example file.
 Delete the .example portion of the extension from the .env file before running the application.

-2. (OPTIONAL) Run `config/start.sh` to execute the steps after this one automatically in 1 terminal.

-3. Run `config/setup.sh` to copy over `.env` over to the React application directory and prepend `REACT_APP` to each environment variable.
+2. Start your Docker application

+3. Run `scripts/setup.sh`

 4. Start your Docker app and run the following command to spin-up PostgreSQL and the required database: `docker run --rm --name justinthelaw -v $PWD/db:/docker-entrypoint-initdb.d/ --env-file ./config/.env -p $(awk -F "=" '/PG_PORT/{print $NF}' ./config/.env):5432 postgres:latest`